Daniel P. Franke, Ph.D.

 Volumes and Monographs

 - Prowess, Piety, and Public Order in Medieval Society: Studies in Honor of Richard W. Kaeuper.
 Edited by Daniel P. Franke and Craig M. Nakashian.
 Under contract with Brill.
-Due in print, 2016.
+Due in print, 2016. ~A series of essays from leading medieval historians in honor of Professor Kaeuper’s career in medieval history.

 - East Anglia at War: the Ufford Earls of Suffolk and the Transformation of England, 1298-1382.
 Under negotiation with Boydell Press.
-Expected publication date 2017.
+Expected publication date 2017. ~Applies social network analysis and actor-network theory to England’s near-continuous mobilization for war, and the impact of networks on the process of conflict.

 - Frederick Barbarossa: A Military Biography.
 Publication currently expected 2019.